dave20002/WOG/README.md

 This test is implemented by Jenkins pipeline and test/e2e.py file

-For that purposes, Jenkins application running within Docker container on local computer, and running automated tests on local Windows computer within GitBash shell
+For that purposes, Jenkins application running within Docker container on local computer, and running automated tests on local Windows computer agent within GitBash shell